abu99/eventplus/README.md

 # Eventplus #

-This is an app that displays list of events based for a particular api url
+App that fetches list of events from an api.

 ### Description
 * Version 1.